Codecademy/docs/content/pandas/concepts/dataframe/terms/reset-index/reset-index.md

 - *col_level:* Takes integer or string values and is set to 0 by default.
 Determines what level the labels are inserted into when the columns have multiple levels.
 The first level is set by default.
 - *col_fill:* Takes a string, list, or None and is set to `None` by default.
 Determines how the other levels of are named when the columns have multiple levels.
 Uses the index name by default.
 - *allow_duplicates:* Optional parameter which takes a boolean value and is set to `lib.no_default` by default.
 When this parameter is set to `True` it allows duplicate column labels to be created.
-- *names:* Takes interger, string, 1-dimensional list, or None values and is set to `None` by default.
+- *names:* Takes integer, string, 1-dimensional list, or None values and is set to None by default.
 Renames the index DataFrame column.
 In the case that the Dataframe has a MultiIndex this value has to be a list or tuple equal in length to the number of levels.

 ## Actions Which Cause Indexing Issues